cafec0c0/jcpuid/README.md

 ```

 ### Building only the Java classes
-You can also omit the `native-*` profile entirely, which will only build the
+You can also omit the `native-*` profile entirely, which will not compile
-Java library.
+any native code.
 ```
 mvn clean install -Pnative-{os}
 ```